1tomany/rich-bundle/README.md

 }
 ```

-To start, the `@implements` annotation indicates to your IDE and static analysis tools that this class takes a command of type `App\Account\Action\Command\CreateAccountCommand` and returns a result of type `App\Account\Action\Result\AccountCreatedResult`.
+Classes that implement the `OneToMany\RichBundle\Contract\HandlerInterface` should use the `@implements` annotation to indicate the type of command the handler handles and the type of result the handler returns.

 Next, if an author was provided, then the handler attempts to find that record.
 If not found, an exception (see below) is thrown.
 This is personal preference: my feeling is that if a nullable property has a value and that value isn't valid, an exception should be thrown rather than silently discarding the value.